sebastienrousseau/dotfiles.github.io/docs/fr/alias/git/README.md

 | grv | `git remote -v` | Shows URLs of remote repositories when listing your current remote connections. |
 | gru | `git remote update` | Fetch updates for a named set of remotes in the repository as defined by remotes. |

-## Aliases to revert some existing commits
+## Revert some existing commits

 | Alias | Command | Description |
 | ----- | ----- | ----- |
 | grev | `git revert` | Undo the changes from some existing commits. |
 | grevnc | `git revert --no-commit` | Revert without autocommit; useful when you're reverting more than one commits' effect to your index in a row. |

-## Aliases to initialize, update or inspect submodules
+## Initialize, update or inspect submodules

 | Alias | Command | Description |
 | ----- | ----- | ----- |